brizio321/Matlab2TurtleBotAPI/README.md

 # matlab_to_turtlebot_interface
- A simple and general purpose software interface to control a Turtlebot3 from Matlab
+ A simple and general purpose software interface to control a Turtlebot3 from Matlab **Need ROS Toolbox to run.**

+## Roadmap
+What I'd like to do to update this repo.
+- [ ] Describe, at least, another example to better understand how to use this set of classes.
+- [ ] Add WafflePi class to concretize in code also Turtlebot3 model WafflePi.
+- [ ] Add few methods, for WafflePi model, to deal with camera images.
+- [ ] Write a more technical description.
+- [ ] If useful, write a brief documentation for every utility class.
+Roadmap list updated on 02/12/2022.

 ## Aim of scripts
 For personal developement, I needed an interface on Matlab to command a Turtlebot3 model Burger.
 After few research I found a great support from Matlab towards Turtlebot and, in general, ROS worlds: a lot of guides and tutorials are provided to get started with Turtlebots and ROS Toolbox.